querkmachine/encyclopedia-robotica/src/wiki/Machine_scale/Machine_scale.md

 The **Machine Scale** is a method of describing a individual's machine type by judging how much artificial and organic material make up their body and how human or non-human they look.

 For physical machines, these can be separated into 3 distinct categories: cyborg, android and robot.
-The scale was first conceptualized by Twitter user "RobotkinGoddess" to give [machine-identified individuals] an easier way to figure out what type of machine they are.
+The scale was first conceptualized by Twitter user "RobotkinGoddess" (also known as C0NN1E) to give [machine-identified individuals] an easier way to figure out what type of machine they are.

 [machine-identified individuals]: {{ 'robotkin' | pageUrl }}

 !!!figure
 ![](The_Machine_Scale.png)

+---

+[CC BY-SA 4.0]
 !!!

 ## Categories